kmdouglass/mm-kmd/Notes/Micro-Manager Device Adapters.md

    the **vs_community.exe** file.
 8. Follow the directions to install VS2015.
-Please note that I had already installed the Windows 7.1 SDK and .NET Framework 4 file as instructed on the MM website, so I am not sure whether this is necessary or not.
+Please note that I had already installed the Windows 7.1 SDK and .NET Framework 4 file as instructed on the MM website, so I am not sure whether this is necessary or not. **On Windows Server 2016, Visual Studio automatically asked to install the Windows 8.1 SDK and Universal CRT SDK when I opened my device adapter solution (.sln) file.
+I installed these toolkits.**

 # Important Files
 Paths are relative to the *micro-manager* folder in the build environment.